 1) Ralia the Sugar Girl

-So Ralia is a happy-go-lucky village girl who everyone loves because she’s so…happy-go-lucky.
-At some point, she wanders into a forest for some reason and gets lost.
-While there, she runs into SO MUCH weird and scary shit.
-The highlight of the many horrors Ralia encounters is an evil topless witch who threatens to dig out Ralia’s eyes and suck her blood, just because she trespassed on the witch’s property.
+Ralia is a happy-go-lucky village girl who everyone loves because she’s so…happy-go-lucky.
+At some point, she wanders into a forest and gets lost.
+While there, she runs into so much weird and scary shit.
+The worst of the weird shit is an evil topless witch with sausage boobs who threatens to dig out Ralia’s eyes and suck her blood, just because she trespassed on the witch’s property.

-Ralia finds her way home eventually and the book ends.
-But I’ve always thought of writing a sequel, set three years after the events of the first book, where Ralia is in an asylum for the criminally insane because she had a and murdered her entire family due to her not getting the therapy she needed after her ordeal.
-The epilogue of the book would see Ralia get a visit from a mysterious woman offering to break her out in exchange for her joining a secret organization.
+Ralia eventually finds her way home and the book ends.
+But I’ve always thought of writing a sequel, set three years after the events of the first book, where Ralia is in an asylum because she had a mental breakdown and murdered her entire family.
+The epilogue would see Ralia get a visit from a mysterious woman offering to get her out in exchange for her joining a secret organization.

 The mysterious woman is Alice.